designmode/sitetest/vmwjapan.md

-vmware japan site
+# Vmware japan site
-new sites coming new locales.
+## New sites coming new locales.

 Currencys

 More lines
 More more lines